 Red leaves are caused by the trees reaction to protect them from sunlight.
 The red color is caused by anthocyanin synthesis.
 This chemical release allows the leaves to sit on the tree longer into the fall and early winter.
 Before they will eventually fall.

-Autumn is one of the most beautiful seasons there is.
-And the colorful leaves offer a story of their own.
 Hopefully, this infographic will help you better understand what causes those beautiful fall colors.
-This infographic was created by Ryan Lawn & Tree.
+This infographic was created by Ryan Lawn & Tree

 Powered by Froala Editor